wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

    MemFree:           46484 kB
    MemAvailable:     126956 kB

-The proper value to look is as MemAvailible, rather then MemFree (which is what the driver station is reporting).
+The proper value to look is as MemAvailable, rather then MemFree (which is what the driver station is reporting).

 Visual Studio Code Reports Unresolved Dependency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^